danger/swift/README.md

 #### How it works

 This project takes its ideas from how the Swift Package Manager handles package manifests.
-You can get the [long story here][spm-lr], but the TLDR is that there is a runner which compiles and executes a runtime lib which exports its data out into JSON when the libs process is over.
+You can get the [long story here][spm-lr], but the TLDR is that there is a runner project which compiles and executes a runtime lib which exports its data out into JSON when the libs process is over.

-So this project will export a lib ^ and a CLI tool `danger-swift` which is the runner.
-It will handle turning the Danger DSL JSON [message from DangerJS][dsl] and passing that into the eval'd `Dangerfile.swift`.
+So this project will export a lib `libDanger` and a CLI tool `danger-swift` which is the runner. `danger-swift` handles turning the Danger DSL JSON [message from DangerJS][dsl] and passing that into the eval'd `Dangerfile.swift`.
 When that process is finished it's expected that the Swift `Danger` object would post the results into a place where they can easily be passed back to DangerJS.

 #### Dev